Skip to main content Skip to footer

 Suicide: worried about someone?

-The following information is to support people worried about, or supporting someone, who is distressed or experiencing suicidality.
-If you are wanting help for yourself, please visit Suicide: coping with suicidal thoughts or follow the in-crisis instructions below.
+Information to support people worried about, or supporting someone, who is distressed or experiencing suicidality.

 If you think someone may be suicidal, ask them.
 It could save their life.
 Talking about suicide will not put the thought in their head.